stylelint/vscode-stylelint/README.md

 #### editor.codeActionsOnSave

-This extension provides an action that can be used with VS Code's `editor.codeActionsOnSave` setting.
+This extension provides an action that you can use with VS Code's `editor.codeActionsOnSave` setting.
 If provided a `source.fixAll.stylelint` property set to `true`, all auto-fixable stylelint errors will be fixed on save.

 ```json
   "editor.codeActionsOnSave": {